 - Even Evil Has Standards: As with Kilifer, he's clearly nauseated watching Leiter being fed to the shark.

-- Mistaken for an Imposter: Krest may have been loyal the whole time, but between Bond's convincing tip to Sanchez about a possible traitor in his organization, and the presence of a huge pile of Sanchez' money on his boat, he ends up looking guilty as sin.
+- Mistaken for a Traitor: Krest may have been loyal to Sanchez the whole time, but between Bond's convincing tip to Sanchez about a possible traitor in his organization, and the presence of a huge pile of Sanchez's money on his boat, and Krest being drunk at the time, he ends up looking guilty as sin.